Local housing allowance

 Reconsiderations and appeals

-If you disagree with a decision we have made in the assessment of your claim you can challenge our decision in a number of ways.
-You can:
+If you disagree with a decision we have made in the assessment of your claim, you can challenge our decision by:

-- ask us to look at the decision again-this is known as a reconsideration
+- asking us to look at the decision again, known as a reconsideration

-- submit an appeal in writing giving the reasons you disagree with the decision.
+- submitting an appeal in writing giving the reasons you disagree with the decision

-You can ask us to reconsider our decision about your claim for Housing Benefit including the LHA rate we have applied to you.
-Please complete the online form below.
-You must include details of why you think our decision is wrong:
+You can ask us to reconsider our decision about your claim for Housing Benefit including the LHA rate we have applied to you using our online form.
+You must include details of why you think our decision is wrong.

-You cannot appeal against the LHA rates for the area you want to live in.
+You can't appeal against the LHA rates for the area you want to live in.

 We must get your request for reconsideration within one month of the date of the decision notification letter.
-If we do not get it within one month, we may not be able to look again at your claim.
+If we don't get it within one month, we may not be able to look at your claim.

-Your request for an appeal must be in writing and be signed.
-The Council will then forward your appeal to the Tribunals Service.
+Your request for an appeal must be in writing and signed.
+We will then forward your appeal to the Tribunals Service.
 Your request for an appeal must be made within one month of the date of the decision notification letter.
-If it is not received within one month, the Tribunals Service may not be able to look again at your claim.
+If it's not received within one month, the Tribunals Service may not be able to look at your claim.

 The Tribunals Service may be able to consider an appeal outside this time limit if there are special circumstances.
-They cannot consider an appeal if it is made more than 13 months from the date of the original decision notification letter.
-To find out more about this, get in touch with the Tribunals Service.
+They can't consider an appeal if it's made more than 13 months from the date of the original decision notification letter.
+To find out more about this, contact the Tribunals Service.

 Someone who is affected by the decision may appeal, including: